-The City's cash inflows are also negatively impacted as the economic consequences of the pandemic continue to reduce major revenue streams, in particular commercial property and parking related income.
-A greater focus on maintaining adequate liquidity with shorter investment maturities, and increasingly limited opportunities to invest funds at adequate rates of return, continues to affect the City's interest revenue.
+The City's cash inflows have been negatively impacted as the economic consequences of the pandemic continue to reduce major revenue streams, in particular commercial property and parking related income.
+A greater focus on maintaining adequate liquidity with shorter investment maturities, and increasingly limited opportunities to invest funds at adequate rates of return, has continued to affect the City's interest revenue.